 How does the T. Dohrnii jellyfish cheat death?

-È an incredible organic enterprise.
+È an incredible biological feat.
 Each member of the species is an identical clone and begins life as a polyp that becomes a mature organism called a jellyfish.
-If a jellyfish gets injured, gets sick or gets old, it turns back into an octopus and restarts the whole process, churning out more clones.
-Scientists call it "life cycle reversal".
-It is as if an old person were transformed back into a fetus, or as if a hen returned to an egg.
+If a jellyfish gets injured, gets sick, or ages, it turns back into a polyp and starts the whole process again, churning out more clones.
+Scientists call this “life cycle reversal.”
+It's as if an old person turns back into a fetus, or as if a chicken turns back into an egg.

 And what did they find?

-Apparently, there are several differences that contribute to the biological immortality of the jellyfish.
-Changes, the study reads, which "suggest that T. dohrnii it may have more efficient replication mechanisms and repair systems than other species ”.
+As it turns out, there are several differences that contribute to the jellyfish's biological immortality.
+Changes, we read in the study, which “suggest that T. dohrnii it may have more efficient replication mechanisms and repair systems than other species ”.

 The immortal jellyfish has, among other peculiarities, multiple copies of the genes that govern DNA repair and those that govern telomerase.
 This produces greater cellular plasticity.

-Maybe these results will not allow human beings tomorrow (or the day after tomorrow) to become "biologically immortal" like the T. dohrnii, but it's an incredible leap forward in our understanding of aging and how some people cope with it.
+Maybe these results will not allow tomorrow (nor the day after tomorrow, perhaps never) human beings to become "biologically immortal" like T. dohrnii, but it's an incredible leap forward in our understanding of aging and how someone copes with it.

 Up to defeat him.